- Chapter 1 – First Three Days

 Climb up the ladder and enter the Magic Hag’s Potion Shop.
 Speak with Kotake (the other twin) to tell her what happened to her sister.
 She’ll scream in disgust, but after a bit more chatting, she’ll give you your very first Bottle filled with Red Potion!
 This is awesome, but don’t drink the potion, since it’s intended for Koume.
 If you do accidentally drink it, just return to Kotake and she’ll tell you how hopeless you are as she gives you a refill.

 Return to the Woods of Mystery and follow the monkey (or the map) again.
 Once you return to Koume, speak with her again.
 Now this is the part that really stumps people.
 You see, in Ocarina of Time, you give people items by standing next to them and pressing that C button.
 Majora’s Mask DOES NOT work this way.
 Do NOT press it standing next to her, or you will drink the potion.
 Speak with Koume and wait for it to prompt you to press start.
 Now press the C button, while speaking to her, in order to give her the potion.

 Koume will then take it from you, and after a quick whiff, she’ll drink the whole thing down and be as good as new.
 She’ll hop on her magic broom and advise you to come see her at the Swamp Tourist Center later.
 Sounds like a wonderful idea, doesn’t it?
 Leave the woods once more.

 Make your way back to the Swamp Tourist Center (the large rectangular building at the start of the swamp).
-Climb up the ladder and go inside where you’ll find two new characters: a large fellow who is actually Tingle’s father and Koume, whose nose is sticking out of the hole in the wall.
+Climb up the ladder and go inside where you’ll find two new characters: the Swamp Tourist Center Guide, who is actually Tingle’s father, and Koume, whose nose is sticking out of the hole in the wall.
 Speak with her and she’ll offer you a ride through Southern Swamp and give you the Pictograph Box, all for free!
 Heck yeah!